Undergraduate Nursing Program

 Students admitted to nursing in the traditional nursing undergraduate program (first year) must meet the general admission requirements of Misericordia University in addition to program-specific requirements specified below.
 Full-time transfer students must meet admission requirements as specified in the transfer student section of this catalog.
 Non-traditional applicants, such as second degree students and registered nurse students, must meet specific requirements as outlined below and in the appropriate nursing student policy handbooks.
 All non-nursing transfer credits will be evaluated by the registrar and the nursing department chair (or designee) to determine equivalencies.

-Admission into undergraduate nursing requires:
+Admission into traditional undergraduate nursing requires:

 - SAT scores of 960 with a minimum score of 450 in the math and verbal exams.
 Students who are applying for admission into the nursing major (both first time and transfer student admission) and who have either not taken the SAT examination or not achieved the admission SAT requirements published in the Misericordia University catalog, will be required to schedule and complete the NLN Nursing Entrance Examination.
 A proficiency score of 80% or higher on the NLN Nursing Entrance Examination is required in order to be considered for admission into the major.